New York ESL Teacher Job Description and ESOL Certification Requirements

 You can explore ESL teacher jobs and connect with others in your field by joining the New York TESOL Association.

-May 2020 Bureau of Labor Statistics salary and job market trends for elementary school teachers, middle school teachers, and secondary school teachers.
-Figures represent state data, not school specific information.
+May 2023 Bureau of Labor Statistics salary estimates, adjusted from May 2020 data for inflation (2025 data pending).
+Figures represent state data, not school-specific information.
 Conditions in your area may vary.
-Data accessed June 2021.
+Data accessed April 2025.

-National Center for Education Statistics, English language learner (ELL) students enrolled in public elementary and secondary schools, by state: Selected years, fall 2000 through fall 2018.
-Data accessed June 2021.
+National Center for Education Statistics, English language learner (ELL) students enrolled in public elementary and secondary schools, by state: Selected years, fall 2021 Data accessed April 2024.

 Featured Programs: